Decoding-Data-Science/fer-may-hackathon/README.md

 4. Push to the Branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request
 <br />
-See the https://github.com/Falcons-ai/fer_dds_challenge/issues for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>